-Execution of the HAP Contract [24 CFR 983.204]
+Execution of the HAP Contract [24 CFR 983.204; FR Notice 1/18/17]

-The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (HQS).
+The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (HQS), unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
 For existing housing, the HAP contract must be executed promptly after the PHA selects the owner proposal and inspects the housing units.
 For newly constructed or rehabilitated housing the HAP contract must be executed after the PHA has inspected the completed units and has determined that the units have been completed in accordance with the agreement to enter into HAP, and the owner furnishes all required evidence of completion.